tdolan21/miniAGI/README.md

 - **Deeplake**: Large scale data hub for machine learning models and datasets
 - **Banana**: Cloud provider for machine learning models
 - **Potassium**: Banana offers a local server for development of machine learning models that will be uploaded to the cloud. similar to Django or Flask Server for ML models.
 This can be configured as your BANANA config values in the .env
+- **Train and Visualize**: I included a rudimentary space to test and visualize small CSV datasets and train a model based on the data you select.
+It will then provide a small visuzalization on the actual model using shad.
+The feature is currently limited in functionality, but will be expanded upon greatly.

 ## Quick Install